Thrifty Christmas Decorating Ideas

-*Pull out your pretty fabrics.
+Pull out your pretty fabrics.
 I haven’t used a tree skirt in over 30 years.
-I use pretty scarves around the bottom of the small trees in my bedroom.
-I usually put our large tree in a bucket and then use cream colored fleece to hide the bottom.
+Instead I use pretty scarves around the bottom of the small trees in my bedroom.
+And I usually put our large tree in a bucket and then use cream colored fleece to hide the bottom.
 I love how it resembles a blanket of snow.

 Pull out the blankets.
 I usually keep blankets tucked away in a storage box or closet but I like to pull out the ones that coordinate with my color scheme for the Christmas season.
 It makes them more available for cozy nights and adds a decorative element.

 Use extra frames for decorating.
 Adding frames to a mantel or bookcase add depth and interest to the space.
 They’re perfect for holiday decorating to frame small decor items and to hang ornaments from.

 What else do you have around your house that you can use to add to your Christmas decorating without spending any money?
 It’s like a treasure hunt and now you’ll have more money for gifts or that trip you’ve been wanting to take.